-One of the most frequently asked questions in the comment section of my post about health benefits of lemon water is whether or not drinking lime water might yield the same results as drinking lemon water.
-I decided to finally sleuth out the answer.
+One of the most frequently asked questions in the comment section of my post about the health benefits of lemon water is whether or not drinking lime water might yield the same results as drinking lemon water.
+I decided to sleuth out the answer finally.

 Why I Drink Lemon Water

 A few years ago, I started drinking lemon water first thing in the morning, about 20-30 minutes before eating or drinking anything other than water.

 I now feel the difference during days that I don’t drink it.
 I can see the difference in my skin when I stop drinking it for long periods of time.
 I also am less susceptible to the colds and flu brought home by my daughter.
 Plus, it’s full of nutritional value.

 I figure that it can’t hurt to continue drinking lemon water especially after reading real-life comments about health conditions improved by lemon water when other medical treatments failed.